-Memorial Day

 Independence Day

 Columbus Day

 Veterans Day

 Christmas Day

-Ist Sunday in May

 July 4

 October 12

 November 11

 December 25

-For the duration of this Agreement, when an employee's regularly scheduled day off coincides with the day of holiday observance, the employee shall receive another day off.
+When an employee's regularly scheduled day off coincides with the day of holiday observance, the employee shall receive another day off.

-For the duration of this Agreement, an employee required to work on the day of holiday observance which coincides with his/her regularly scheduled work day shall be paid for all hours actually worked on the holiday at the rate of one (1) time his/her base hourly rate of pay plus one-half (1/2) hour of annual leave in addition to his/her holiday pay.
+An employee required to work on the day of holiday observance which coincides with his/her regularly scheduled work day shall be paid for all hours actually worked on the holiday at the rate of two (2) times his/her base hourly rate of pay .
 Any overtime hours worked on a holiday shall be paid at the applicable overtime rate.

-For the duration of this Agreement, an employee required to work on the day of holiday observance which coincides with his/her regularly scheduled day off shall be paid for all hours worked at one (1) time his/her base hourly rate plus one-half (1/2) hour of annual leave.
+An employee required to work on the day of holiday observance which coincides with his/her regularly scheduled day off shall be paid for all hours worked at the overtime rate.
 In addition, the employee shall receive another day off.